amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Keuffel & Esser (US)

-Keuffel & Esser (K&E) was the most successful manufacturer of quality slide rules in America.
+Keuffel & Esser (K&E) were the most successful manufacturer of quality slide rules in America.
 They were founded in 1867 as an importer of German slide rules.
 But soon, they began designing and making their own slide rules.
 K&E was [quite innovative](https://www.mccoys-kecatalogs.com/KEPatents/KEPatents.htm).
 The duplex design was one of their inventions.
 Their signature material was mahogany.
-Mahogany is a good material for slide rule, but it is not as robust, or as stable, as bamboo.
-K&E also made several plastic rules, but theirs is of a lower quality, compared to the European plastics.
+Mahogany is a good material for slide rule, but it is neither as robust, nor as stable, as bamboo.
+K&E also made several plastic rules, but their plastic is of a lower quality, compared to the European plastics.

 ***K&E 4181-1 Pocket Log Log Duplex Decitrig***—The K&E 4181-1 is a miniature version of the K&E 4081-3.
 But whereas the K&E 4081-3 is made of wood, the K&E 4181-1 is made of plastic.
 And unlike European plastics, the plastic of this slide rule feels cheap.
 See the full description in the K&E 4081-3 subsection, below.